A freewriting technique that will improve mindset, money and productivity

 You’ll be pleased to know the partying came to an abrupt end when I became a mother, but my confidence was still low when I started my first business in early 2015.
 I knew I was creative, but I’d forgotten how to BE creative, if that makes sense?
 Growing up in a very creative household meant I’ve always had a solid belief in my own creativity, but anxiety stifled my true ability and my confidence.

-I’ve told this story many times but, for those of you who haven’t heard it, my whole world changed when I retrained as a copywriter.
+My whole world changed when I retrained as a copywriter.
 I quickly learned how to make money very easily — I still can’t believe how easily, to be honest.

 But, after a few months, I found another problem: I wasn’t fast enough.
 I needed to find a way to increase my productivity (you get it, right?
 I wanted to make more money), so I started freewriting, basically journaling on steroids!